Table of Contents

 I’m excited to announce the all-new 2023 KOGA WorldTraveller touring bikes!

-The update brings clearance for wider tyres (2.8″), suspension fork compatibility, thru-axles, an increased weight limit, a higher frame stiffness, an integrated rack, and a taller and more stable geometry – among other things.
+The update brings clearance for wider tyres (2.8″), suspension fork compatibility, thru-axles, an increased weight limit, a higher frame stiffness, a semi-integrated rack, and a taller and more stable geometry – among other things.

 As usual, there is a standard build (lowest cost), as well as highly-customisable custom builds (KOGA Signature program).